jackpal/jackpal.github.io/_posts/2007-10-19-I've_Installed_Ubuntu_7.10_Final_on_my_Macbook.md

 ---
 date: 2007-10-19 04:26
 tags: Linux, Macbook
+title: I've Installed Ubuntu 7.10 Final on my Macbook
 ---

-# I've Installed Ubuntu 7.10 Final on my Macbook

 I was up early this morning to get the Ubuntu 7.10 final release.
 I used the Ubuntu torrent (1700 downloaders) to download the file, and had the ISO image